Philip (Yizhou) Huang

 Philip Huang, Tony Wang, Florian Shkurti, Timothy D. Barfoot,

-Preprint / Video /
+doi / arXiv / Video /

 Field testing and system descriptions of our GPS-, vision-, and sonar-enabled autonomous vessel for water-quality monitoring in freshwater lakes.